Keywords: Maya, Scripting, Python, MEL, PyMel

 print(obj)

-Get all geometry objects:
+Get all geometry objects in scene:

 from maya import cmds

-geometryList = cmds.ls(geometry = True, long=True)
+geometryList = cmds.ls(geometry=True, long=True)

 for geo in geometryList: